Xylobyte/transcendia/README.md

 **System Requirements:**

-- macOS 11.0 (Big Sur) or later
-- Apple Silicon (M1/M2/M3) or Intel processor
+- Apple Silicon (M1/M2/M3/M4)
-- ~100MB free disk space
+- ~30MB free disk space

 ### Windows & Linux

-**Status:** In development.
-Windows and Linux versions will be available in the next major release.
+**Coming Soon!** Windows and Linux versions are almost ready and will be available in an upcoming release.

 ## Building from Source